-The Board has in place strategic plans for the effective planning and delivery of its services to the communities and individuals served by the Bureau.
-This planning process includes setting strategic directions for the Bureau and for the services it provides.
+The Board has in place strategic plans for the effective planning and delivery of its services to the communities and individuals served by BHI.
+This planning process includes setting strategic directions for BHI and for the services it provides.

-Organisation-wide planning processes and documentation is also in place, with a three to five year horizon, covering:
+Organisation-wide planning processes and documentation is also in place, with a 3 to 5 year horizon, covering:

-- Asset management
+- a Asset management

-- Information management and technology
+- b Information management and technology

-- Research and teaching
+- c Research and teaching

-- Workforce development.
+- d Workforce development.